leiyese/agile-methods-rainbow6/README.md

   - Storage of both raw text and vector embeddings in PostgreSQL with `pgvector`.

 - **Interactive API & UI**
-  - Backend powered by FastAPI/Flask.
+  - Backend powered by Flask.
   - React-based UI for querying and displaying results.
   - REST endpoints for `/ask`, `/upload`, `/analyze`.